elmezouri/recloudstream.github.io/users/index.md

 - By donating money to dependencies of the project (requires money) *The devs of Cloudstream-3 don't accept donations*

 ## Availability
-You can download this app on android, android TV and FireTV Stick it is unfortunately not avalaible on ios or on desktop, but you can use tools like:
+You can download this app on Android, Android TV and FireTV Stick it is unfortunately not avalaible on IOS or on desktop, but you can use tools like:
 - [WSA](https://docs.microsoft.com/en-us/windows/android/wsa/) on Windows
 - [Waydroid](https://waydro.id/) or [Anbox](https://anbox.io/) on Linux